Appendix C, "Diagnostic Tables"

 Step 1.
 Identify the plant

 Some plants are predisposed to certain types of problems to which other plants are immune.
 Some plants are normally a color that on another plant would indicate a nutrient deficiency or disease.
 Some plants thrive in conditions that would stress another type of plant.
 Correctly identifying the plant is key to successful plant problem diagnosis.
-There are a variety of online tools and books to help with identification, or you can send in a photo or take a sample to a NC State Cooperative Extension Office for assistance.
+There are a variety of online tools and books to help with identification, or you can send in a photo or take a sample to your local Cooperative Extension center for assistance.

 Step 2.
 Describe the problem